Phoebe Tonkin

 Phoebe Jane Elizabeth Tonkin (born 12 July 1989) is an Australian actress.
+Her accolades include an AACTA Award, in addition to a nomination for a Logie Award.

-She is known for portraying Cleo Sertori in H2O: Just Add Water, Fiona Maxwell in Tomorrow, When the War Began, Faye Chamberlain in The Secret Circle, and Hayley Marshall in The CW series The Vampire Diaries and its spin-off series The Originals.
+Born and raised in Sydney, Tonkin began her career on Australian television and had her breakthrough playing Cleo Sertori in the Network Ten fantasy series H2O: Just Add Water (2006–2010), for which she received acclaim and was nominated for the AACTA Award for Best Actress.
+Tonkin made her film debut as Fiona Maxwell in Stuart Beattie's apocalyptic war film Tomorrow, When the War Began (2010).
+After starring in the horror film Bait 3D (2012), she relocated to America, where she received acclaim for her roles as Faye Chamberlain in the CW supernatural drama series The Secret Circle (2011–2012) and Hayley Marshall in The Vampire Diaries (2012–2013) and The Originals (2013–2018).

+Tonkin directed the short film Furlough (2016), starred in the Emmy-winning SBS thriller miniseries Safe Harbour (2018) and the Stan science fiction drama series Bloom (2019–2020), and appeared in Damien Chazelle's film Babylon (2022).
+In 2024, she received critical and awards attention for her dramatic leading performances in the Netflix miniseries Boy Swallows Universe and the sports film Kid Snow; the former won her the AACTA Award for Best Actress, her first major award win.

+Offscreen, Tonkin has been labeled a fashion icon, with her fashion ventures, public appearances and partnerships with Chanel and Tiffany and Co. gaining widespread media attention.

-Early life
+Early life and education

-Tonkin was born in Sydney, New South Wales, and grew up in the suburb of Mosman.
+Phoebe Tonkin was born on 12 July 1989 in Sydney, New South Wales, and grew up in the suburb of Mosman.

 When she was four, she attended dance courses in classical ballet, hip hop, contemporary dance and tap dance.
 At the age of 12, Tonkin began courses at the Australian Theatre for Young People (ATYP) at the Wharf Theatre.
 Tonkin graduated from Queenwood School for Girls.

 Career

-2000s: Breakthrough with H2O
+2000s: Beginnings and breakthrough

 In 2005, Tonkin was cast in the role of Cleo Sertori on the Australian children's television series H2O: Just Add Water, which follows the lives of three teenage girls who turn into mermaids.
 She worked on improving her swimming abilities during pre-production.
 The series premiered on 7 July 2006 on Network Ten, and went on to be aired to a worldwide audience of over 250 million.
 As part of the promotional activities for the series, Tonkin and her co-stars presented the "Best Band" award at the Nickelodeon UK Kids' Choice Awards in October 2007.
 In 2008, she was nominated for "Best Lead Actress in a Television Series" at the prestigious Australian Film Institute Awards.
 The series ran for three seasons, with the series finale airing on 16 April 2010.